D0ngse0kKim/D0ngse0kKim.github.io/_python/fluent-python/chapter-08.md

 ```

 ## Types Are Defined by Supported Operations

+### Duck typing

-* Duck typing (python adopts this typing system)
+* Python adopts this typing system.
-    * objects have types.
+* Objects have types.
-    * variables including parameters are untyped.
+* Variables including parameters are untyped.
     * Only the operations that the variable actually supports are important.
-    * checking type by duck typing is executed at runtime.
+* Checking type by duck typing is executed at runtime.
-    * more flexible but more errors at runtime compared to nomial typing
+* More flexible but more errors at runtime compared to nomial typing.

-* Nominal typing
+### Nominal typing
-    * objects and variables including parameters have types.
+* Objects and variables including parameters have types.
-    * typing is enforced statically
+* Typing is enforced statically.

 ## Types Usable in Annotations